microsounds/kagami/readme.md

 Subsequent invocations will only refresh webpages that are older than their corresponding source file.
 Indexes are always refreshed, regaredless of file age.
-If the `.kagami/` configuration has changed, all webpages will be regenerated.
+If any files within the `.kagami/` config directory have changed, all webpages will be regenerated.

 ### Error Handling
 **kagami** does very little error handling,